cako/curvelets/README.md

    * The curvelet transform is naturally N-dimensional
    * Curvelet basis functions yield an optimally sparse representation of wave phenomena (seismic data, ultrasound data, etc.) [3]
    * Curvelets have little redundancy, forming a _tight frame_ [4]

+  You can find a good overview (plug: I wrote it!) of curvelets in the Medium article [Demystifying Curvelets](https://towardsdatascience.com/desmystifying-curvelets-c6d88faba0bf).

 ### 2. Why should I care about curvelets?
    Curvelets have a long history and rich history in signal processing.
 They have been used for a multitude of tasks related in areas such as biomedical imaging (ultrasound, MRI), seismic imaging, synthetic aperture radar, among others.
 They allow us to extract useful features which can be used to attack problems such as segmentation, inpaining, classification, adaptive subtraction, etc.